“whatever the question, creativity is the answer”

 I live on the South Coast of England and spend many happy hours walking on cliffs and beaches.
 Sometimes stopping to create a labyrinth or mandala.

 Why WILD DAFFODIL?

-a DAFFODIL is the flower emblem of Wales and I am very proud of my Welsh heritage, I’m half Welsh.
+Firstly a DAFFODIL is the flower emblem of Wales and I am very proud of my Welsh heritage, my Mum was Welsh.

-I used to live in an idyllic spot where wild daffs grew in the meadow, I made a collection of all the names of the plants that grew in that ancient permanent pasture – one of my favourites was the ‘corky-fruited water dropwort’ and then how about ‘Marsh Cudweed’, said in a broad Dorset accent this sounds like a character from a child’s storybook.
+Second: I used to live in an idyllic spot where wild daffs grew in the meadow, I made a collection of all the names of the plants that grew in that ancient permanent pasture – one of my favourites was the ‘corky-fruited water dropwort’ and then how about ‘Marsh Cudweed’, said in a broad Dorset accent this sounds like a character from a child’s storybook.
 I held camps there and one camp decided they would each take on the name and persona of the plants for a day and dressed up accordingly – can you imagine dressing-up as ‘Pendulous Sedge’!
 Anyway … I remember ‘Wild Daffodil’, complete with daffodil yellow feather boa, being an absolutely spectacular apparition, and I think of that amazingly creative group when I think of Wild Daffodil.
-AND my daughter had a hat making business called Wild Strawberry, so it feels like we are creatively related, which gives me a nice warm glow!

 Introducing you to my grandchildren:

 My daughter has 3 children: they are Miss E (14), Master R (11) and Little Miss M (9)

 Son 1 has two boys: Big Bro(11) and Little Bro(9)